-Welcome to our section on salmon fishing tips.
-This section was designed to educate fishermen on salmon and salmon fishing.
+This page was designed to educate fishermen on salmon and salmon fishing.
 We provide information and tips that are useful to both notice and veteran fishermen.
 You’ll be able to start off by learning more about salmon, followed by some of the best salmon fishing tips available.
-We also provide you with all-tackle world salmon fishing records and additional resources for you to use to continue your education on salmon and salmon fishing.
-Our goal was to make you better at fishing for salmon and we hope that by the time you finish reading this section we’ll have achieved that goal.
+We also provide you with world salmon fishing records and additional resources for you to continue your education on salmon fish.
+Our goal is to make you better at fishing for salmon and we hope that by the time you finish reading this article you will be on your way to achieving that goal.

 - About Salmon (Salmo and Oncorhynchus)